Izzienjeri/People-Operations-Platform/README.md

 MVP (Minimum Viable Product):

-The MVP of the Human Resource Management System will include the following core features derived from user stories:
+The MVP of the People Operations Platform will include the following core features derived from user stories:

     Employee Management:
         Add and Update Profile